You’ve never heard of Eindhoven when suddenly opportunity comes knocking at your door: You’re offered a great job!

 That happens a lot, and you’ll be okay.
 We’re here for you.

 Along with Berlin, Amsterdam and Stockholm, Eindhoven is a major destination for highly skilled internationals.
-There are an estimated 40,000 highly skilled internationals here in the city, and 70,000 in the surrounding Brabant and Limburg provinces, according to government data.
+There are an estimated 50,000 highly skilled internationals here in the city, and at least 70,000 in the surrounding Brabant and Limburg provinces, according to government data.

 Because of that expat concentration and the overall density of tech talent, Dispatches Europe has been based here since March 2016.
-After almost three years, if we had to go with one piece of advice for new arrivals, it’s “Expect the unexpected.”
+After six years, if we had to go with one piece of advice for new arrivals, it’s “Expect the unexpected.”

-As we asked our expat network for their input for this post, we got this from fellow American Betsy, who’s been here for years: “Eindhoven is big enough to get things done, but it isn’t overwhelming.”
+As we asked our expat network for their input for this post, we got this from fellow American expat and entrepreneur Betsy Lindsey, who’s been here for years: “Eindhoven is big enough to get things done, but it isn’t overwhelming.”
 We couldn’t have put it better ourselves.

 Welcome to Tech Town

 As you’ve already figured out, Eindhoven is all about technology.
 Some of the most valuable ultra-high-tech companies in Europe including ASML and NXP, both major global players in the semiconductor industry, have their headquarters here.